solidusio/solidus/friendly_promotions/MIGRATING.md

 Both of these tasks only work if every promotion and promotion action have an equivalent in SolidusFrienndlyPromotions.
 Promotion Actions are connected to their originals using the `SolidusFriendlyPromotions#original_promotion_action_id`, Promotions are connected to their originals using the  `SolidusFriendlyPromotions#original_promotion_id`.

+## Solidus Starter Frontend (and other custom frontends)

+Stores that have a custom coupon codes controller, such as Solidus' starter frontend, have to change the coupon promotion handler to the one from this gem.
+If you are on a very recent Solidus version, you can change any reference to `Spree::PromotionHandler::Coupon` to `Spree::Config.coupon_code_handler_class`.
+If your version of Solidus does not have that method yet, replace `Spree::PromotionHandler::Coupon` with `SolidusFriendlyPromotions::PromotionHandler::Coupon`

 ## Migrating custom rules and actions

 If you have custom promotion rules or actions, you need to create new promotion rules and actions.